-All staff must report any accidents (or near misses) involving themselves or visitors/volunteers by recording the details on the East Sussex County Council's online incident reporting system.
+All staff must report any incidents, accidents (including violence), dangerous occurrences or near misses involving themselves or visitors/volunteers by recording the details on the East Sussex County Council's online incident reporting system.
 Pupil accidents, depending on the severity will be reported either on the minor injuries form and/or East Sussex County Council's online incident reporting system.